( Original image credit to Alex Stover Photography. )

 We are all puzzle pieces that together raise up this incredible city from the desert dust.

 Every puzzle piece is essential to our success.
-Every one.

-But the best part of volunteering is that in addition to helping the event run smoothly, you will absolutely have tons of time to experience Wasteland with everyone too.
+But the best part of volunteering is that in addition to helping the event run smoothly, you will absolutely have plenty of time to experience Wasteland with everyone too.
 We make sure of it.
 That’s why you’re out there with us all in the first place!

 The success and smooth operation of the event depends on a committed and reliable volunteer army.
 We welcome your help, but please apply only if you are confident you can fulfill the role.